FAQs: Small Business Administration (SBA) Loans and Grants for Agents

 Independent contractors who have experienced “substantial economic injury” are eligible for an EIDL.
 “Substantial economic injury” means the contractor is unable to meet their obligations and pay their ordinary and necessary operating expenses.

-How much money can I receive for the full EIDL loan?
+How much money can I receive for an EIDL loan?

 What can I use the EIDL funds for?